- What you are looking for woodworking chisels?

 Most of the best wood chisels come with some type of carrying case; usually a wooden or plastic box.
 This should tide you over for a while if you simply leave your chisels at home in your workshop.

-But if you plan on carrying your chisels around with you, investing in a good quality chisel roll is a must.
+But if you plan on carrying your chisels around with you, investing in a superior-quality chisel roll is a must.

 You’ve probably seen dedicated woodworkers pack their best wood chisels up in a leather chisel roll.
-These are surprisingly handy and convenient, and they help protect your chisels from damage.
+These are surprisingly handy and convenient, and help to protect your chisels from damage.

-They also keep you from scratching or cutting yourself when transporting your tools, and they are a great way to show off your chisels besides.
+Likewise, a quality carry case keeps you from scratching or cutting anything unexpected when transporting your tools and makes a great way to be proud and show off your chisels.

 4. Pay the right price

 As with all tools, you pay for what you get.
-The best chisels are more than double the price as the cheap ones.
+The best chisels are more than double the price compared to the cheaper sets.

 A set of good-quality chisels can easily cost you a couple of hundred dollars or more.

-You don’t want to cheap out and get the least expensive models you can find either, as they will likely break or quickly become blunted, and be unable to maintain their cutting edge.
+You don’t want to cheap out and get the least expensive models you can find either, as aftermarket options will likely break or quickly become blunt and be unable to maintain their cutting edge for long.

 Get your first chisel set even if you’re just starting.

-You might want to start with a set of five or ten, which gives you a good number to work with without having to spend too much money right off the bat.
+You might want to start with a set of five or ten, which gives you an ideal number to work with without having to spend too much money right off the bat.

 Start with a bevel chisel set.

-Bench chisels are among the most common type of chisels, simply because they are so versatile, and can be used for many woodworking tasks.
+Bench chisels are among the most common type of chisels, simply because the design is so versatile, and can be used for many woodworking tasks.

-These chisels can also be used for more complex work, due to the bevel edge that makes them fit into joints more easily.
+These chisels can be used for more complex work, due to the bevel edge that makes the blades fit into tight joints more easily.

-Having a variety of different tips will also enable you to do a wider range of jobs.
+Having a variety of different tips enable you to do a wider range of jobs.

 When shopping for a set of carving chisels, look for one that includes a narrow straight chisel, a wide chisel, a deep gouge, a medium gouge, and a couple of angled chisels.